yifeifang/cse481c/Lab-7:-Controlling-the-arm.md

 Once you have an `ArmJoints` object, you can access the names and values in order:
 ```
-joints.names()  # Returns the names of the arm joints.
+ArmJoints.names()  # Returns the names of the arm joints.
 joints.values()  # Returns the joint values stored in the object, in the same order as joints.names()
 ```